 Swimming beneath a waterfall is probably on everyones Maui itinerary.
 You’re in luck because Maui has no shortage of waterfalls and there are several waterfalls that are waiting for you to take a dip under.

 One of the most accessible waterfalls to accomplish this dream is at Twin Falls.
-This is a popular stop when driving the road to Hana.
+This is a popular stop when driving the road to Hana, located about 15 minutes past Paia town.
 The first waterfall is a 5 minute walk from where you park your car.
 The second can be reached by walking 15 minutes farther down the trail.
 Your bucket list moment awaits you.

 14. Watch Sunrise atop Haleakala